The Myth of

 As Ozacua sang the new song to yoself, yo knew it was simply, but powerfully . . . true.

 When the others heard Ozacua sing the new song, they realized they had come up with something so straightforwardly true, that it was like they had "discovered the obvious."
 This made them giggle, and then laugh out loud about how (un)common sense was.
 You may wonder just how Ozacua made sure that the new words were "true."
 Well here's how obvious their "discovery" was.
 Focusing on the Truths they had come to share, Ozacua simply took great care that every word and all the parts of the story in this new song were things that every Giant could know for yoself.
-If every Giant could test to see if the words "rang true"—to see if they harmonized when they were sung along with what their own Hearts, along with their own Eyes, Ears, Nose, Fingers, Tongues, and Toes were humming to their own Brains—then:
+If every Giant could test to see if the words "rang true"—to see if they harmonized when they were sung along with what their own Hearts, along with what their own Eyes, Ears, Nose, Fingers, Tongues, and Toes were humming to their own Brains—then:

 - No one could ever "own" this song.